cdktf/cdktf-provider-cloudflare/docs/logpushJob.java.md

 Specifies the output type, such as `ndjson` or `csv`.

 This sets default values for the rest of the settings, depending on the chosen output type.
 Some formatting rules, like string quoting, are different between output types.
+Available values: "ndjson", "csv".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/logpush_job#output_type LogpushJob#output_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/logpush_job#output_type LogpushJob#output_type}

 ---